OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - Customized views such as `EdgeAppBarLayout` and `EdgeRecyclerView`, which add some extra functionality not provided by default
 - Configuration models like `DisplayMode` and `Sort`, which are used in many places but aren't tied to a specific feature.
 - `newMenu` and `ActionMenu`, which automates menu creation for most data types
-- `memberBinding` and `MemberBinder`, which allows for ViewBindings to be used as a member variable without memory leaks or nullability issues.

 #### `.util`
 Shared utilities.
 This is primarily for QoL when developing Auxio.
 Documentation is provided on each method.